Al Deira Hotel: History

-On July 16, 2014, four children were killed by Israeli rockets whilst playing football on the beach just outside Al Deira Hotel.
-Staff from the hotel brought wounded to the restaurant.
-Several foreign journalists were staying at the hotel and witnessed the killings.
+On July 16, 2014, four children were killed by Israeli rockets whilst playing football on the beach just outside Al Deira Hotel and another was critically injured.
+Several foreign journalists were staying at the hotel and witnessed the shelling.
+The hotel staff and some of the journalists helped bring the injured children into the hotel and provided first aid.
+The following day, all of the journalists had to evacuate the hotel when they received a 30-minute evacuation order from the Israeli military.

-Gaza War
+Gaza war

-In January 2024, during the Gaza war, the Al Deira Hotel was bombed and destroyed by Israeli forces.
+In late 2023 and early 2024, during the Gaza war, the Al Deira Hotel was bombed and destroyed by Israeli forces.
 Two months later, musician Saint Levant, who is the son of the hotel's architect and former owner, paid homage to the venue in his single "Deira" (featuring MC Abdul), contained in the eponymous debut album Deira released the following June.